croservices/cro/docs/cro-tool.md

 # The Cro Development Tools

 Cro includes tools to help devlopers work more efficiently.
-Most features are available as both a command line tool (`cro`) and a web interface (launched using `cro web`).
+Currently the tools are available through a command line interface; in the future a web interface will be added also.
 It is entirely possible to use Cro without these tools.
-They aim to provide some reasonable defaults, but may not be suitable for every project.
+They aim to provide some reasonable defaults, but will not be suitable for every project.

-## Running the Cro Web Interface

-The Cro web interface can be started using:

-    cro web

-To change the port that it runs on from the default, use:

-    cro web 8000

-To have it bind to a host other than `localhost`, use:

-    cro web 192.168.0.1:8080

 ## Stubbing Services